Michael-Reefe/Loki.jl/README.md

  97  EXTINCTION.ABS_ICE     1 ImageHDU        10   (47, 42, 8985)   float32
  98  EXTINCTION.ABS_CH      1 ImageHDU        10   (47, 42, 8985)   float32
  99  WAVELENGTH             1 BinTableHDU     12   8985R x 1C       [1D]
+100  WAVELENGTH_MODEL       1 BinTableHDU     12   8985R x 1C       [1D]
 ```
 They can be loaded in the same manner as the parameter maps, bearing in mind that there are now 3 dimensions to index for each HDU instead of 2.
-The "WAVELENGTH" HDU is an exception, being a table with one entry ("wave") that gives the 1-dimensional wavelength array that corresponds to the third axis of all the other HDUs.
+The wavelength HDUs are an exception, each being a table with one entry ("wave") giving a 1-dimensional wavelength array.
 This was necessary because the wavelength arrays fitted by the code may not strictly be linear, especially when fitting multi-channel data, and trying to represent this with a 3D WCS is not possible.
 This is why the included WCS information in these outputs is strictly 2-dimensional, covering the 2 spatial dimensions of the cubes.

+There are **two** wavelength tables because the data and the model are not always evaluated on the same grid: `DATA` and `ERROR` correspond to the `WAVELENGTH` HDU (the data's wavelength grid), while `MODEL` and every individual model-component HDU correspond to the `WAVELENGTH_MODEL` HDU (the model's wavelength grid).
+Usually these two grids are identical and the tables match.
+They differ, for example, when the model is evaluated on a finer, gap-free logarithmic grid (as can happen with NIRSpec chip gaps), in which case the `MODEL`/component HDUs will have a different third-axis length than `DATA`/`ERROR`.
+Always index the model and its components against `WAVELENGTH_MODEL`, and the data and error against `WAVELENGTH`.

 ### ix.
 CSV Tables
 As promised, the output best-fit parameters can also be saved in CSV format in addition to FITS format.
 They will be found under the "output_tables" folder, assuming you've enabled the "save_tables" boolean option.
 If you want to use CSV tables, then these are what you should be using, not the CSV files under "spaxel_binaries".
 They have the same format, barring the omission of lower/upper limit values.
 Importantly, all of the parameters in these files will have the appropriate scalings and transformations applied to them so that they are in true physical units in the observed frame.